dan-v/rattlesnakeos-stack/FLASHING.md

 You should now proceed to setting custom AVB key and locking the bootloader before using the device as locking wipes the data again.

 ## Setting custom AVB key
-On the <b>Pixel 1 and Pixel 1 XL</b>, a locked bootloader will blindly accept whatever public key is embedded in the image.
-It will display a yellow screen if an unknown public key is used, and skip the warning if Google's key is used.
-This provides only limited protection from tampering when running custom images.
-On these units, there is no way to set a custom AVB key.

-On newer Pixel devices (everything other than the original Pixel), a locked bootloader will verify the signing key to make sure it matches the same key set by the user (or Google's master key).
+On newer Pixel devices, a locked bootloader will verify the signing key to make sure it matches the same key set by the user (or Google's master key).
 If the image was signed using the avb\_custom\_key, a yellow warning screen will be displayed.
 If the image was signed with Google's key, no warning will be shown.
 If the image was signed with an unrecognized key, the device will refuse to boot.

 Therefore, the public key needs to be set before locking the bootloader again.
 First get the generated public key from S3:
 ```